 The Role Accreditation Actually Plays in the Hiring Process

-Your ministry’s training program can operate independent of the traditional school system entirely.
-But this will limit your recruitment to candidates who do not want or need a traditional degree.
-You may discover that you can attract higher quality candidates when they can earn credit or even complete a degree while attending your program.
-To accomplish this, your program will need to partner with a school to leverage the work students do in your program.
+Your frontline ministry’s training program can operate independent of the traditional school system entirely.
+But this will limit your recruitment to candidates who do not want or need a traditional college degree.
+You may discover that you can attract higher quality candidates when they can earn college credit or even complete a college degree while attending your program.
+To accomplish this, your program will need to partner with a college or university to leverage the work students do in your program.

 Here are a few of the most common questions we get asked on this topic: